mhBrice/thesis/article3/article3.md

 locally facilitate establishment of temperate species in mixed forests of Ontario [@leithead_northward_2010].
-On the other hand, disturbances had little or no effect on the northern range shifts of tree saplings in the United States [@woodall_assessing_2013]. @boisvertmarsh_divergent_2019 also found a modest and generally negative effect of disturbances on new colonisations of temperate species at their northern range limits.
+On the other hand, disturbances had little or no effect on the northern range shifts of tree saplings in the United States [@woodall_assessing_2013].
+In Québec, @boisvertmarsh_divergent_2019 found that the effect of disturbances on new colonisations of temperate species varied in space and across species.
 Given that forests are increasingly subject to human disturbances, more empirical evidence is essential to disentangle their role on forest regeneration dynamics under climate change.